pandallel/quilt/memory-bank/progress.md

 - `Material` timestamps (`created_at`, `updated_at`, `status_updated_at`) are correctly managed and stored in both repository implementations.
 - Foreign key constraints between materials and cuts tables ensure data integrity.
 - `SwatchingActor` subscribes to `MaterialCut` events and logs receipt.
 - Event flow from `CuttingActor` through EventBus to `SwatchingActor` is established and functional.
+SwatchingActor logs event receipt.

 ## In Progress